-Time spent within clinical teams related to special interest area to more fully understand clinical aspects of their work either as a clinical attachment or paired with appropriate trainee clinician to engage in co-learning, as agreed with clinical supervisors.
+Time spent within clinical teams related to special interest area (e.g. with respiratory physicians to support the trainee's learning of chest radiology) to more fully understand clinical aspects of their work either as a clinical attachment or paired with appropriate trainee clinician to engage in co-learning, as agreed with clinical supervisors.